-These free plans allow you to build your own DIY ornithopter, from
+free ornithopter plans allow you to build your own DIY ornithopter,

-materials you can buy at your local hobby shop.
-They also provide
+from materials you can buy at your local hobby shop.
+They

-an in-depth look at the history of how ornithopters have been made
+also provide an in-depth look at the history of how ornithopters

-over the years.
-If you have never built an ornithopter before, I
+have never built an ornithopter before, I recommend starting

-highly recommend starting with the Freebird design, which was designed
+with the Freebird ornithopter, which was designed specifically

-specifically for beginners.
-As your ornithopter skills progress,
+for beginners.
+As your ornithopter skills progress, you can

 your own designs.